ember-cli-deploy/ember-cli-deploy/rfc/plugins.md

 # Plugins for ember-cli-deploy

-This document describes the API related to for plugins in the next version of ember-cli-deploy.
+This document describes the API related to plugins in the next version of ember-cli-deploy.

 ### Overview of plugins